Quantum Data Management in the NISQ Era: Extended Version: Near-Term Research Problems

 We will now explore data management research questions across the three paradigms.
-In Sec.~\ref{ssec:simu2} and \ref{ssec:dbq2} we focus on a key challenge within the classical-quantum paradigm.
-In Sec.~\ref{ssec:opp} we broaden the scope to include research opportunities across all three paradigms.
+In Sec.~\ref{ssec:simu2} and \ref{ssec:dbq2}, we focus on a key challenge within Paradigm I: Classical simulation of quantum computing paradigm.
+In Sec.~\ref{ssec:opp}, we broaden the scope to include research opportunities across all three paradigms.

-\subsection{The challenge of simulating quantum computation}
+\subsection{The Challenge of Simulating Quantum Computation}

-The input for a simulation is a quantum algorithm described as a quantum circuit,\footnote{A uniform family of circuits, to be precise, one for each input size.} consisting of input qubits upon which quantum gates are applied, ultimately resulting in a probability vector of the output states, i.e., measurement outcomes (see Sec. ~\ref{ssec:transf}).
+The input for a simulation is a quantum algorithm described as a quantum circuit,\footnote{A uniform family of circuits, to be precise, one for each input size.} consisting of input qubits upon which quantum gates are applied, ultimately resulting in a probability vector of the output states, i.e., measurement outcomes (see Sec.~\ref{sec:def}).
 Then, a simulation is a classical computation that computes that output distribution (so-called {\em strong} simulation), or samples from it ({\em weak} simulation) \cite{VanDenNes2010}.
 We primarily focus on strong simulation.

 The major practical bottleneck of (strong) simulation is \emph{scalability} \cite{boixo2018characterizing, 8869942, xu2023herculeantaskclassicalsimulation, young2023simulatingquantumcomputationsclassical}.
 When simulating a quantum state of $n$ qubits, the state is typically represented as a vector with a size of $2^n$.
 The size of the state vector grows exponentially as $n$ increases.
 For instance, an experiment demonstrating quantum supremacy required 2.25 petabytes for 48 qubits, reaching the memory limits of today's supercomputers \cite{boixo2018characterizing}.
 To overcome the memory restriction, existing simulation tools have explored approximation \cite{vidal2003efficient, medvidovic2021classical, jonsson2018neural}, data compression \cite{wu2019full}, parallelization \cite{huang2021efficient}, and distributed computing \cite{smelyanskiy2016qhipsterquantumhighperformance}.
 In Fig.~\ref{fig:tensors_example} we illustrate concepts mentioned in this section.